-These operations could be useful in a variety of contexts, for example they could allow clients to access a single corporate key for signing press releases, with centralized access control, auditing, and archiving of signature requests.
-They could also allow clients to create signatures without needing complex client software and configuration.
+These operations can be useful in a variety of contexts, for example they can allow clients to access a single corporate key for signing press releases, with centralized access control, auditing, and archiving of signature requests.
+They can also allow clients to create signatures without needing complex client software and configuration.